 Sorvino's Overboard for Mathison

-What this means is that once again "A Christmas to Remember" is another Christmas movie reliant on the cast's appeal as well as the look rather than for the story.
+What this means is that once again "A Christmas to Remember" is another Hallmark Christmas movie reliant on the appeal of the cast as well as the look rather than the story.
 And this is where it wins as both Mira Sorvino and Cameron Mathison bring plenty of likeability to their characters even though the characters lack any real depth.
 Then there is of course the locations and the decorations and I reckon that "A Christmas to Remember" has one of the most amazing log cabins you will see with an interior so beautiful that it makes you want to leave your brick home for one which has beautiful wooden curves.

 What this all boils down to is that "A Christmas to Remember" is most importantly a pleasant Hallmark Christmas movie with all the usual ingredients from the looks to the likeable nature of Mira Sorvino and Cameron Mathison.
 But this is just a routine Hallmark movie which is not only predictable but you will spend a lot of time thinking of the other movies it reminds you of.